kechcole/Blog-App/README.md

 By default Django will look for registration folder to locate login or logout templates, hence we need to pass a name as a variable inside as_view() function.

-In the log in page, if user doesn't have an account, using href tags, we will direct them to the registration page by adding link ; `{% url 'register' %}`.
+In the log in page, if user doesn't have an account, using "href" tags, we will direct them to the registration page by adding link ; `{% url 'register' %}`.
 While in the registration page if a user had already registered we need to add a link to the login page in sign in tag ; `'{% url 'login' %}'`

 Login template
 ```html